joshtynjala/actionscript-3.0-developers-guide/display/display-programming/changing-position.md

     circle.x = targetPoint.x;
     circle.y = targetPoint.y;

-You can likewise use the DisplayObject class’s `localToGlobal()` method to convert local coordinates to Stage coordinates.
+You can likewise use the DisplayObject class's `localToGlobal()` method to convert local coordinates to Stage coordinates.

 </div>